With two modern engines and six new trims, the 2021 Bronco seems ready to dethrone the Jeep Wrangler.

 The other engine is the 2.7-liter V6, making 310 hp and 440 lb-ft of peak torque.
 It is optional on all trims, even the Base.
 That said, it’s standard on Badlands, Wildtrak and the First edition trims.
 For the purist, there is the seven-speed manual gearbox with six forward gears and one crawler gear—but it’s available with the 2.3-liter engine only.
 The V6 on the other hand only pairs with a 10-speed automatic.

-Jeep Wrangler: In the sheer number of powertrains at least, the Wrangler trumps its new rival.
-Plus, although two of the three engines on offer are rather old, the Pentastar and EcoDiesel are known and trusted for their reliability.
+Jeep Wrangler: In the sheer number of powertrains at least, the Wrangler trumps its new rival by quite a margin.
+Although two of the three engines on offer are rather old, the Pentastar and EcoDiesel are known and trusted for their reliability.
 The 3.6-liter Pentastar makes 285 hp and 260 lb-ft of torque while the 3.0-liter EcoDiesel makes 260 hp and 442 lb-ft of torque.
-The new 2.0-liter inline-four turbo, however, makes 270 hp and 295 lb-ft of torque.
-Also set to join the ranks soon is a plugoin hybrid engine on the Wrangler 4Xe set to be launched by summer of 2021.
-It will be a 2.0-liter four-cylinder engine paired to a twin motor setup.
-A 17kWh battery pack will provide the juice to produce 375 hp and 470. lb-ft of combined output.
+The 2.0-liter inline-four turbo, on the other hand, makes 270 hp and 295 lb-ft of torque.

 Bottom Line: Yes, the Bronco’s engines are more modern, lighter, and have a higher output but the lineup lacks a diesel engine which the Jeep offers.
-Add to that an upcoming plug-in hybrid powertrain and Wrangler doesn’t have much competition in the category.
+Plus, according to the EPA, the Wrangler’s engines are more efficient almost across the whole lineup.
+If that wasn’t enough, Jeep now offers its flagship with a V8 and as a plug-in hybrid.
+No points for guessing who wins here.

 Ford Bronco: The off-road focus of the Bronco is clear in the equipment it offers to tackle the terrain.
 It offers 30-35 inch tires for varying degrees of off-road seriousness.
 The 2021 Bronco also boasts of a minimum approach angle of 35.5 degrees with the 30-inch tires and a maximum approach of 43.2 degrees when equipped with 35-inch tires.
 Similar is the case with departure angles which stand at nearly 30 degrees for the 30-inch tires and over 37 degrees if the off-roader is running 35 inchers.